webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Ghost-Car.md

   - Ability/Pool/Intellect
   - Ability/Categories/Magic
   - Ability/Categories/Fantasy/Modern
-title: Ghost Car
-collection: Abilities
-kind: Compendium
 ---

 ## Ghost Car
 >**Action**
 >4 Intellect point

 You create a level 3 ghostly-looking car that can carry two people and a small amount of luggage.
 You or a creature you designate can drive the car as normal.
 For each level of Effort you apply to this ability, it can carry two additional passengers and its level increases by 1.
 The car lasts for an hour, after which it vanishes.
 Action.